isomerpages/moe-peiyingpri/_departments/English Language.md

 strengthen both language and reading skills as well as promote a positive attitude towards reading in the foundational years through a variety of learner-centred and developmentally appropriate pedagogical approaches using age-appropriate authentic children's literature.

-The STELLAR pedagogic model for **lower** primary is made up of three major teaching strategies:
+The STELLAR pedagogic model for&nbsp;**lower**&nbsp;primary is made up of three major teaching strategies:

 * Shared Book Approach (SBA)